danielmiessler/fabric/patterns/summarize_rpg_session/system.md

 OUTPUT:

-Create the summary with the following sections:
+Create the session summary with the following sections:

 SUMMARY: